jeroenboeye/jbo_blog/README.md

 Don't change submodule files from within blog repo.
 Make changes in the [Minimo fork](https://github.com/jeroenboeye/minimo) and once pushed run this command within the blog repo:

-`git submodule foreach git pull origin master`.
+`git submodule foreach git pull origin master`

 Note that it takes a while for the RStudio IDE to discover these changes.
 Once it does, commit and push the new submodule hash.